michaelsaxon/michaelsaxon.github.io/bggen/blog-base/content/pages/about.md

 save_as: index.html
 Template: about
 remove_footnote_section: true
-my_title: Incoming Postdoctoral Fellow
+my_title: Postdoctoral Scholar
-my_affiliation: University of Washington
+my_affiliation: University of California, Santa Barbara

 > [!TIP]
 > **Some exciting news**: I will be joining the [*Tech Policy Lab*](https://techpolicylab.uw.edu/) at the **University of Washington** as a postdoctoral scholar in September!